rainydayo/rainydayo/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Engineering and digital technology at Chulalongkorn University.
+- 🎓 &nbsp; Studying at Computer Engineering and digital technology at Chulalongkorn University.

 <h3> 🛠 &nbsp;Tech Stack</h3>